-Mid-term progress reports will be issued to all students approximately four weeks into each term.
+Mid-term progress reports will be posted in Infinite Campus for all students approximately four weeks into each term.
 Progress reports noting failure or sudden deterioration of performance may be issued at any time.
-It is the responsibility of students to take these reports home and discuss them with parents.
-Should you receive such a report, please take those steps necessary to improve your grade.
+It is the responsibility of students to view these reports and discuss them with parents.
+Should you receive a poor report, please take those steps necessary to improve your grade.
 The counseling office, your teacher, and the entire staff at the high school will provide you with whatever assistance you may need to help you improve your performance.
-It is your responsibility, however, to make the effort to improve in a class where a report was issued to you.